-Kaiser Permanente's goal is zero injuries. of Section 1.F.1.
-In order to be successful, a culture of safety must be created in which safety is a core business, a personal value and prevention is more effective than injury management.
+Kaiser Permanente's goal is zero workplace injuries for all Kaiser Permanente employees, physicians and dentists.
+In order to be successful, a culture of safety must be created in which safety is a core business and a personal value, and prevention is more effective than injury management.